Krutsch/hydro-starter/README.md

 - hydro-js
 - TypeScript
-- SCSS
 - Tailwind CSS
-- eslint
-- stylelint
-- Prettier
+- Postcss
+- Tests, that can be written in HTML and run by Chrome, Firefox or Safari
 - Hot Module Replacement
-- Tests, that can be written in HTML and run by Chrome, Firefox or Safari
-- webpack to bundle the files

 ## Roadmap

 - Prerendering
-- Image Optimisation
+- stylelint
 - PWA